 - On 25 May 2020, the BRT issued a position paper on the challenges posed by coronavirus, steps that it believes can and should be taken and ideas that could help rebuild the EU and Japanese economies.
 English and Japanese versions of the Position Paper can be found on the BRT website.

 The BRT Annual Meeting concludes with the submission of detailed Recommendations to the EU and Japanese Authorities on how they can promote trade, particularly focusing on recommendations for regulatory reform.
-Each year, the Japanese Government and European Commission submit Progress Reports outlining how they have enacted the Recommendations submitted at the previous BRT Annual Meeting.
+Each year, the Japanese Government and European Commission react to the Recommendations.
 EU Commissioners, Japanese Government Ministers and senior civil servants attend the Round Table, to give oral reports and take part in a Q&A session.

 As the Round Table's secretariat, the EU-Japan Centre for Industrial Cooperation organises its annual plenary meetings and maintains its website.

 For more information about the BRT see: http://www.eu-japan-brt.eu